schrodyn/steezy/README.md

 * ELF
 * MACH-O

-Shellcode is not yet supported.
-NET is not yet supported but will be Real Soon Now™.
+Shellcode is not yet supported. .NET is not yet supported but will be Real Soon Now™.

 [Original blog post.](https://musings.konundrum.org/2020/09/30/steezy.html)